Marcellus Greene

-Marcellus Lamont Greene (born December 12, 1957) is a former American football defensive back who played one season with the Minnesota Vikings in the National Football League (NFL).
-He was drafted by the Los Angeles Rams in the eleventh round of the 1981 NFL Draft.
-He played college football at Cincinnati and Arizona.
-He was also a member of the Toronto Argonauts and Saskatchewan Roughriders.
+Marcellus Lamont Greene (born December 12, 1957) is an American former professional football player who was a defensive back for one season with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats and Arizona Wildcats.
+Greene was selected by the Los Angeles Rams in the 11th round of the 1981 NFL draft.
+He was also a member of the Toronto Argonauts and Saskatchewan Roughriders of the Canadian Football League (CFL).

-Early years
+Early life

 Greene attended Shortridge High School in Indianapolis, Indiana.

 College career

 Greene first played college football in 1977 for the Cincinnati Bearcats of the University of Cincinnati.

 He transferred to play for the Arizona Wildcats of the University of Arizona from 1979 to 1980, earning Second-team All-Pac-10 honors both seasons.